-For the protection and conservation of historical and cultural heritage and the maintenance, repair, security and management of Sultan's Complexes and the realization of projects and applications in accordance with contemporary approaches and national and international conservation criteria are the primary objectives to overcome problematic issues such as; restorations which are not in compliance with the original or not resistant to natural disasters, fire etc.; usage of non-original material on the exteriors of restored buildings, harm to the genuine features of buildings and the city structure, absence of archives regarding old buildings which have been lost (like the old bazaars in Khans Ares etc.), usage of parts of the complexes (Turkish baths, madrasah) in ways they weren't intended to be used, lack of periodical maintenance following the restoration and lack of systematic, planned repairs and maintenance operations, basic repairs being completed without permission, lack of qualified staff and experts in restoration, the fact that Khans Area was the Ottoman's first bazaar and an international trade centre, the Complexes belonging to the reign of the first Sultans, being the place where the first scientific and religious studies were made, the existence of publicly owned areas (Waqf, municipality etc.), protection and conservation of historical and cultural heritage.
-The actions defined for this objective are: Preparation of construction surveys of all streets, facades, floor coverings and electrical poles of all areas, starting first from World Heritage Candidate Areas, determining the priority areas in the stages of restoration, determining structures that will be restored with a balance to conservation and utilization, increasing the number of experts like art historians, archaeologists, architects specializing in restoration, restorers in public sector and companies that are working in the conservation area, requiring that companies doing restoration work have experienced and certified restoration staff, developing proposals to take advantage of the local labour force, as an incentive, rewarding and promoting good restorations, considering "ICOMOS Impact Assessment Report" for projects regarding all World Heritage Candidate sites.
+The current situation analysis shows: Restorations are not in compliance with the original or not resistant to natural disasters, fire etc.; non-original materials are used on the exteriors of restored buildings; Absence of archives regarding old buildings which have been lost (like the old bazaars in Khans Ares etc.); usage of parts of the complexes (Turkish baths, madrasah) in ways they weren't intended to be used; lack of periodical maintenance following the restoration and lack of systematic, planned repairs and maintenance operations, basic repairs being completed without permission; Lack of qualified staff and experts in restoration; Khans Area was the Ottoman's first bazaar and an international trade centre, the Complexes belonging to the reign of the first Sultans;

+Objectives determined from this situation analysis: The realization of projects and applications in accordance with contemporary approaches and national and international conservation criteria

+Actions determined to meet these objectives are: Preparation of construction surveys of all streets, facades, floor coverings and electrical poles of all areas; Determining the priority areas in the stages of restoration; Determination of the structures that will be restored with a balance to conservation and utilization; Increase the number of experts like art historians, archaeologists, architects specializing in restoration, restorers in public sector and companies that are working in the conservation area; Require that companies doing restoration work have experienced and certified restoration staff; developing proposals to take advantage of the local labour force, as an incentive, rewarding and promoting good restorations, considering "ICOMOS Impact Assessment Report" for projects regarding all World Heritage Candidate sites.

-Responsible organizations and institutions for each of the designated actions are; Bursa Site Management Unit ("BAB"), Ministry of Culture and Tourism, Bursa Directorate of Culture and Tourism, Bursa Metropolitan Municipality ("BBB"), Bursa Directorate of Museums, Bursa Provincial Directorate of Tourism, Bursa Cultural Assets Regional Conservation Committee, Osmangazi Municipality, Yıldırım Municipality, Bursa Special Provincial Administrations, Universities, Trade Associations.
+Responsible organizations and institutions for each of the designated actions are: Responsible organizations and institutions for each of the designated actions are; Bursa Site Management Unit ("BAB"), Ministry of Culture and Tourism, Bursa Directorate of Culture and Tourism, Bursa Metropolitan Municipality ("BBB"), Bursa Directorate of Museums, Bursa Provincial Directorate of Tourism, Bursa Cultural Assets Regional Conservation Committee, Osmangazi Municipality, Yıldırım Municipality, Bursa Special Provincial Administrations, Universities, Trade Associations.

-Objective B2.2- Uncovering historical and cultural heritage related to tangible and intangible values, increasing research and archiving to develop urban memory
+➤ Objective B2.2- Uncovering historical and cultural heritage related to tangible and intangible values, increasing research and archiving to develop urban memory